AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 ### DAM Update Asset configuration {#dam-update-asset-configuration}

-The DAM Update Asset workflow contains a full suite of steps that are configured for tasks, such as Scene7 PTIFF generation and InDesign Server integration.
+The [!UICONTROL DAM Update Asset] workflow contains a full suite of steps that are configured for tasks, such as Scene7 PTIFF generation and InDesign Server integration.
 However, most users may not require several of these steps.
-Adobe recommends you create a custom copy of the DAM Update Asset workflow model, and remove any unnecessary steps.
-In this case, update the launchers for DAM Update Asset to point to the new model.
+Adobe recommends you create a custom copy of the [!UICONTROL DAM Update Asset] workflow model, and remove any unnecessary steps.
+In this case, update the launchers for [!UICONTROL DAM Update Asset] to point to the new model.

-Running the DAM Update Asset workflow intensively can sharply increase the size of your file datatastore.
+Running the [!UICONTROL DAM Update Asset] workflow intensively can sharply increase the size of your file datatastore.
 Results of an experiment performed by Adobe have shown that the datastore size can increase by approximately 400 GB if around 5500 workflows are performed within 8 hours.

 It is a temporary increase, and the datastore is restored to its original size after you run the datastore garbage collection task.

 Typically, the datastore garbage collection task runs weekly along with other scheduled maintenance tasks.

-If you have a limited disk space and run DAM Update Asset workflows intensively, consider scheduling the garbage collection task more frequently.
+If you have a limited disk space and run [!UICONTROL DAM Update Asset] workflows intensively, consider scheduling the garbage collection task more frequently.

 #### Runtime rendition generation {#runtime-rendition-generation}